peteroupc/peteroupc.github.io/colorgen.md

 >
 > 1. In this document, all techniques involving RGB colors apply to such colors in linear or encoded form, unless noted otherwise.
 > 2. Some industries (notably TV and film) distinguish between _standard dynamic range_ (SDR) and _high dynamic range_ (HDR) color spaces; SDR color spaces include sRGB, while HDR color spaces often cover a wider range of colors, a wider luminance range, or both.
 (Mano 2018)<sup>[**(12)**](#Note12)</sup> contains an introduction to HDR images.
+> 3. RGB colors encoded in images and video or specified in documents are usually 8-bpc or 10-bpc _encoded RGB_ colors.

 <a id=sRGB></a>
 ### sRGB